jellypbc/poster/README.md

 This is a Rails toy application that converts PDFs into XML/JSON with a collaborative editor with JSON.

-The app is mainly three main chunks: a Rails server for file uploads that feeds a Grobid server for parsing documents into serialized JSON, and the editor which is built on ProseMirror.
+The app is mainly two main chunks: a Rails server for file uploads and the editor which is built on ProseMirror.
+It also uses a Grobid server for parsing PDFs into XML/JSON for the editor.

-### Files
-This app uses Shrine and Google Cloud Engine for files.
+Shrine and Google Cloud Engine are used for file storage.

 ### Development